 After a few days of on and off behavior like this, I took him to the doctor, who after finding no evidence of illness, suggested it might be early onset flu.
 He suggested I take him home to get some rest.
 As we were getting ready to leave the office, I mentioned that he peed a lot one day the week before, figuring I could save myself a future email or appointment.
 I thought it was totally irrelevant to his current symptoms (though did remember once hearing that frequent urination could be a sign of diabetes).

-A why-not urine test and subsequent finger-prick test later, the doctor suspected my son might be experiencing DKA, diabetic ketoacedosis, a complication from diabetes.
-He ordered us to the emergency room.
-Turns out, my son’s blood sugar was so damn high that his body was producing acid.
+A why-not urine test and subsequent finger-prick test later, the doctor suspected my son might be in the beginning stages of DKA, diabetic ketoacedosis, and ordered us to the emergency room.
+His blood sugar was so damn high that his body was producing acid.
 There was ACID in my boy’s bloodstream.
 For a better understanding of diabetic ketoacidosis, see below from Mayo Clinic:

 Diabetic Ketoacidosis (DKA) is a condition in which the blood becomes highly acidic as a result of dehydration and excessive ketone (acid) production.
 When bodily fluids become acidic, some of the body’s systems stop functioning properly.
 It is a serious condition that will make you violently ill and it can kill you.